Financial Aid Information and Policies

 Vice President of Student Financial Services

 Student Financial Services (SFS) Mission Statement: Student Financial Services exists to empower students to make informed decisions regarding funding their Liberty University education by providing unrivaled access to institutional resources, federal and state aid, and military benefits.
-We come alongside students to help fulfil their God-ordained purpose by providing exceptional customer service and innovative solutions and programs while maintaining the highest standards of accuracy and compliance.
+We come alongside students to help fulfill their God-ordained purpose by providing exceptional customer service and innovative solutions and programs while maintaining the highest standards of accuracy and compliance.

-The Financial Aid Office administers the financial aid programs for the University and provides financial assistance to all eligible students.
+The Financial Aid Office coordinates and administers the financial aid programs for the University and provides financial assistance to all eligible students.
 A student who needs financial assistance is expected to contribute by working or borrowing a reasonable portion of the funds needed for educational expenses.

-In an effort to keep student’s interest as top priority, and in accordance with 34 CFR 668.14(22)(i), the Financial Aid Office does “not provide any commission, bonus, or other incentive payment based directly or indirectly upon success in securing enrollments or financial aid to any person or entity engaged in any student recruiting or admission activities or in making decisions regarding the awarding of title IV, HEA program funds, except that this limitation does not apply to the recruitment of foreign students residing in foreign countries who are not eligible to receive title IV, HEA program funds.”
+In an effort to keep students' interests as our top priority, and in accordance with 34 CFR 668.14(22)(i), the Financial Aid Office does “not provide any commission, bonus, or other incentive payment based directly or indirectly upon success in securing enrollments or financial aid to any person or entity engaged in any student recruiting or admission activities or in making decisions regarding the awarding of title IV, HEA program funds, except that this limitation does not apply to the recruitment of foreign students residing in foreign countries who are not eligible to receive title IV, HEA program funds.”

 All applicants for financial aid are required to:

-1. Apply for admission and be accepted to the University;
+- Apply for admission and be accepted to the University;

-3. Complete, electronically sign, and submit a Free Application for Federal Student Aid (FAFSA) with the U.S. Department of Education (ED) by the Liberty institutional Fall priority deadline date of January 15th each year in which federal and institutional financial aid is desired.
+- Complete, electronically sign, and submit a Free Application for Federal Student Aid (FAFSA) through the U.S. Department of Education (ED) by the Liberty institutional fall priority deadline date of January 15th each year in which federal and institutional financial aid is desired.
 Every student must have a Federal Student Aid ID (FSA ID) to start and sign the FAFSA.
 This can be requested here.
-Students are urged to apply early for optimum financial aid benefits.
-Students should complete the FAFSA on the web and add Liberty University on the school selection page, so we receive the student’s FAFSA record.
+Students are encouraged to apply early for optimum financial aid benefits.
+Students should complete the FAFSA on the web and add Liberty University on the school selection page so we receive the student’s FAFSA record.
 Liberty University’s school code is 010392.
-Applicants are strongly encouraged to use the I.R.S.
-Data Retrieval Tool to transfer the requested tax information onto the FAFSA to ensure information on the FAFSA is accurate and to save time when completing it.
-If unavailable, the applicant’s I.R.S.
-Tax Return or Tax Return Transcript can be used to manually input the requested income information.
-If needed, a copy of the Tax Return Transcript can be obtained by going to the I.R.S.’s webpage and selecting “Get a Tax Transcript” under Tools.
-Lastly, select “Get Transcript Online”, as available.
+Applicants are required to provide consent and approval for their I.R.S. tax information (if applicable) to be automatically transferred into the FAFSA through the FUTURE Act Direct Data Exchange (FA-DDX), to ensure the information on the FAFSA is accurate and to be eligible for consideration of aid.
+For new students starting in the spring semester, the Liberty institutional priority deadline date to file the FAFSA by is by October 1st.

-4. Complete FAFSA verification or any other aid reviews when required.
+- Complete FAFSA verification or any other aid reviews when required.

-• Tuition and Fees;
+- Tuition and Fees;

-• Living Expenses (food and housing for students living on and off campus);
+- Living Expenses (food and housing for students living on and off campus);

-• Books, Course Materials, Supplies, and Equipment;
+- Books, Course Materials, Supplies, and Equipment;

-The amounts for these six educational expenses are the student’s estimated Cost of Attendance at Liberty University, and they become the student’s budget for financial aid purposes.
+The amounts for these educational expenses are the student’s estimated Cost of Attendance at Liberty University, and they become the student’s budget for financial aid purposes.
 Only the actual tuition, fees, and food and housing (for resident students living in campus housing) costs are charged on the student’s University bill.

 Financial aid recipients are selected based on demonstrated financial need, academic success, and other merits.
-Most financial aid awards are based on full-time enrollment in aid eligible courses, which is a minimum of 9 credit hours for a graduate student per semester.
+Most financial aid awards are based on full-time enrollment in aid-eligible courses, which is a minimum of 9 credit hours for a graduate student per semester.
 Each financial aid recipient is issued an official Financial Aid Offer, which is the University’s official estimate of a student’s financial aid and costs to attend for the academic year.
 Financial Aid Offers are emailed to the student’s Liberty email account.
 It is the student’s responsibility to review the Financial Aid Offer and notify the Financial Aid Office of any additional aid being received and of any desired reduction or cancellation of the aid offered.
-Students who want to reduce or decline federal student loans that are offered automatically to eligible students can complete an electronic Federal Direct Student Loan Request Change Form in their ASIST accounts.
+Students who want to reduce or decline federal student loans that are automatically offered to eligible students can complete an electronic Federal Direct Student Loan Request Change Form in their ASIST accounts.

 To continue to receive institutional or federal student aid, a Liberty University student must maintain Financial Aid Satisfactory Academic Progress (SAP).
 The link to Liberty University’s policy for determining SAP is listed in the Appeals and Complaints Policies below.